Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 Conclusion

-While Invicti offers a solid DAST application security scanning for common API types, it falls short in several key areas such as comprehensive API discovery, detailed testing capabilities, tailored specifically to APIs, especially for GraphQL, and actionable remediation.
+While Invicti offers a solid DAST application security scanning, it falls short in several key areas such as comprehensive API discovery, detailed testing capabilities, tailored specifically to APIs, especially for GraphQL, and actionable remediation.

 Escape provides a more holistic and automated approach to API discovery and security.
 Its focus is on agentless API discovery, automated schema generation, advanced security testing, and actionable insights for developers.